ericsolomonjs/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+This repository contains CSS stylesheets for the page elements, JS files for feature code, as well as an HTML to dictate page structure.

 ## Getting Started